svill014/test/README.md

 using “:w” to save on Vim instead of using “:wq” to save and quit.
 I could now test my code without ever having to close Vim.

         At first it felt very time consuming to indent multiple lines.
 I would go to the beginning of each line and after using “i” and type tab.
 With so many commands in Vim, I was surprised that there was no command to just indent a few lines.
 I felt this way until I found about the “V” command.
 “V” lets users highlight a line and pressing up or down can highlight as many lines as they desire.
 All that was left to do was to type “>” after everything I wanted to indent was highlighted and it all would indented once to the right.
 Typing “<” would instead indent it to the left if I ever wanted to do that.
 This greatly improved my usage of Vim for “V”, or “v” if users wanted to highlight characters instead of entire lines, was could be combined with many commands and not just indenting.

-        One problem that I would occasionally get is I would do some sort of command by accident and highlight something that I did not want to highlight.
+       One problem that I would occasionally get is I would do some sort of command by ident and highlight something that I did not want to highlight.
 At first I did not even know that I could highlight things so I thought I messed something up and this would affect my code.
 This is not the case.
 There are many different ways to highlight and this is exists to help with Vim.
 If this is done by accident then there are a few ways to get rid of the highlight.
 Highlighting something else would get rid of this, but when I first started using Vim I did not even know how to do that.
 There is a command that will get rid of any highlights and return the text back to normal without highlighting anything else.
 Just type “:nohlsearch” and the highlight will go away.

        It was difficult at first trying to transverse my code while using Vim.
 I was so used to being able to use my mouse and simply click where I wanted to go.
 I was now at the mercy of moving my cursor one line at a time to go anywhere until I learned more about the many helpful tools Vim already had just for traveling through code.
 Some are simple such as “gg” to go to the top of the code, “G” to go to the bottom of it, and “(any number)G” to go to the line number typed before the capital G.

         Some ways of moving through the text are a little more complicated but easy once a user gets used to them.
 Any line of text can be searched if something specific is being searched for the text’s line is unknown.
 This is done by using the command “/” and then typing what the user wants to search.
 This will highlight the searched text wherever it appears in the code and place the cursor in the first highlighted area that it can find after the cursor’s original position.
 There are many ways to transverse these highlighted characters, but the one I found most helpful was typing “n” for it will take you to the next highlighted word no matter where you currently are.
 	Just like indenting, I thought that I could only delete one character at a time when I started using vim.
 This would become bothersome if I wanted to fix a big part of my code that I knew needed to be deleted.
 There are plenty of different ways that I learned to speed this up.
 The most helpful ways were pressing “x” after highlighting what I wanted deleted, and using the “d” command.  “d” can be used with many different things after it. “dd” will delete the entire line. “d$” will delete the rest of the current line. “dw” will delete the rest of the current word.
 These commands made writing code in Vim go by much faster.